zushicat/simple-fast-multiagent-deep-researcher/README.md

 ## Example Results For Each Step
 Refer to the files in the directory "example-results": these are the results of each processing step in coordinator.py when you call the function run_deep_research.
 The example query was "What is a good pet for a 9 year old kid?"
-1. Generate research plan
+1. Generated research plan
-2. Split into subtasks
+2. Splitted subtasks
 3. Results of all execute subtasks
-4. The prompt to synthesize final report
+4. The prompt for the final report synthesizer
 5. The final result

 ## Prompts